 When therapists help people with modifying their thoughts to reduce anxiety, they are focused on the Cortex pathway.

 The Amygdala again has two halves one in the left hemisphere and one in the right hemisphere.

-It is a small almond-shaped structure located near the centre of the brain.
+It is a small almond-shaped structure located near the center of the brain.
 Although the Amygdala is small, it is made up of thousands of circuits of cells dedicated to different purposes.

-These circuits influence love, bonding, sexual behaviour, anger, aggression, and fear.
+These circuits influence love, bonding, sexual behavior, anger, aggression, and fear.
 The role of the Amygdala is to attach emotional significance to situations or objects to form emotional memory.

 Obviously, that emotional memory may be positive or negative.
 Although the Cortex pathway may be more familiar or understandable because we are often aware of the thoughts it produces, the Amygdala initiates the physical experience of anxiety.

-In this way, the Amygdala exerts powerful and immediate effects on the body and can literally take over your brain and body when it feels danger!
+In this way, the Amygdala exerts powerful and immediate effects on the body and can literally take over your brain and body when it feels dangerous!

 The Amygdala is wired to respond quickly enough to save your life, it can react to protect you from danger before your Cortex even knows what the danger is.